Taxpayer Relief Act

 Duquesne University reports the amount billed for qualifying tuition and fees in Box 2 and the total amount of scholarships and grants in Box 5.
 It is the student’s responsibility to determine the taxability of scholarships or grants received.
 For information, please log onto www.irs.gov and access IRS Publication 970: Tax Benefits for Education.
 The IRS has also developed the Interactive Tax Assistant, an online progression of questions to help taxpayers determine their eligibility for either the AOTC, the Lifetime Learning Credit, or the above-the-line deduction for tuition and fees.

-The amounts in either box are for the calendar year (January 1, 2013 through December 31, 2013).
+The amounts in either box are for the calendar year (January 1 through December 31.
 Often times, tuition for the spring term is billed in the prior calendar year.
-For example, charges for the spring 2013 term were billed in November and December, 2012.
-These amounts billed are reflected on the 2012 1098-T. Transactions are grouped by type,(tuition, fees, payments, non qualified).
-Detailed information can be found on the supplemental form provided or you can log into www.duq.edu/dori and select:
+For example, charges for the spring 2018 term are billed in November and December, 2017.
+These amounts billed are reflected on the 2017 1098-T. Detailed information can be found online in QuikPAY; login to www.duq.edu/dori and select:

-Self Service Banner>Student Information>Student Account>Access QuikPay>View Accounts>Select Action>Account Status
+Self Service Banner>Student Information>Student Account>Access QuikPay>View and Pay Accounts>Current Account Activity